Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Background

 \subsection{Data Poisoning Defenses}

-\Cref{fig:training_pipeline} illustrates the training pipeline for a deep image classification model using web-scraped data.
-The model's training data is scraped from public sources and can contain a small number of poisoned images~\cite{carlini2023poisoning}.
-A dataset sanitation process aims to filter or augment poisoned images~\cite{chen2018detecting, hayase2021spectre, schulth2022detecting} before training the model using a robust training approach~\cite{wangtraining,borgnia2021dp,huang2022backdoor,li2021anti}.
-After training, the defender can choose to inspect or repair the model using a limited amount of trustworthy data~\cite{wang2019neural, li2021nad, liu2018fine} before deployment when they suspect backdooring.
-The last line of protection includes defenses implemented during inference, such as anomaly detection systems~\cite{udeshi2022model}, input purification~\cite{doan2020februus, may2023salient} or certifiable defenses~\cite{steinhardt2017certified, zhang2022bagflip, jia2022certified, xiang2022patchcleanser}.
+\Cref{fig:training_pipeline} demonstrates the training pipeline for a deep image classification model using web-scraped data.
+The training data is collected from public sources and could include a small proportion of poisoned images~\cite{carlini2023poisoning}.
+Dataset sanitation processes attempt to filter or augment these poisoned images~\cite{chen2018detecting, hayase2021spectre, schulth2022detecting}, followed by a robust training approach~\cite{wangtraining,borgnia2021dp,huang2022backdoor,li2021anti}.
+After training, if backdooring is suspected, the defender can opt to inspect or repair the model using a limited amount of trustworthy data~\cite{wang2019neural, li2021nad, liu2018fine} before deployment.
+The final line of protection includes measures implemented during inference, such as anomaly detection systems~\cite{udeshi2022model}, input purification~\cite{doan2020februus, may2023salient} or certifiable defenses~\cite{steinhardt2017certified, zhang2022bagflip, jia2022certified, xiang2022patchcleanser}.

-\textbf{Post-Training Defenses.} We summarize four existing post-training defenses for deep image classification models.
-Weight Decay~\cite{loshchilov2017decoupled} is a known regularization method that penalizes the model for learning weights with a large magnitude.
-Fine-Pruning~\cite{liu2018fine} is a defense against backdoors in convolutional neural networks that uses channel-wise pruning of convolutional filters if the absolute activation of the filter on clean data is low.
-Neural Attention Distillation~\cite{li2021neural} (NAD) fine-tunes a teacher model using the poisoned model as a starting point and then distills~\cite{hinton2015distilling} its activations to a student model.
-Neural Cleanse~\cite{wang2019neural} reconstructs the trigger pattern by backpropagating through the model and optimizing for a mask that behaves like a malicious trigger.
-The backdoor can be removed by fine-tuning the model on the reconstructed trigger.
+\textbf{Post-Training Defenses.} We highlight four post-training defenses for deep image classification models with high effectiveness~\cite{wu2022backdoorbench}.
+Weight Decay~\cite{loshchilov2017decoupled}, a well-known regularization method, penalizes the model for learning weights with a large magnitude.
+Fine-Pruning~\cite{liu2018fine} prunes convolutional filters on a channel-wise basis if their absolute activation on clean data is low.
+Neural Attention Distillation~\cite{li2021neural} (NAD) fine-tunes a teacher model using the poisoned model as an initial point and distills its activations to a student model.
+Finally, Neural Cleanse~\cite{wang2019neural} reconstructs the trigger pattern by backpropagating through the model and optimizing for a mask that behaves like a malicious trigger.
+The backdoor can be repaired by fine-tuning with masked images and ground-truth labels.